 Does CBD make you sleepy, or not?
-This is a popular question in the US, mainly because of the staggering amount of people with sleep disorders.
+Is CBD good at making you tired?
+These are popular question in the US, mainly because of the staggering amount of people with sleep disorders.
+Cannabidiol, or CBD, seems to accomplish a of positive results for users, so wondering about how good it can be for sleep makes sense.

 The short answer is: kind of.
 Let me explain.